nulib/iiif-presentation-3/README.md

 ### logo

 We SHOULD include a `logo` property on a Manifest.
+The Libraries and RDC likely SHOULD host a permanant location of this web resource.
 If we choose to, we MAY want to provide the Northwestern Logo wordmark via a IIIF image service.
 Note that logo on a Manifest is the only currently for a logo to render in Mirador 3 -- and the `provider` logo is ignored.

 > It is recommended that a IIIF Image API service be available for this image for other manipulations such as resizing.